Julian Charles Shillcock

 Mesoscale simulations of soft matter

-He was a Group Leader at the Max Planck Institute of Colloids and Interfaces, Germany for five years applying coarse-grained simulation techniques - principally Dissipative Particle Dynamics (DPD) and Brownian Dynamics - to equilibrium and dynamic properties of fluid lipid membranes.
+Then I moved to the Max Planck Institute of Colloids and Interfaces, Germany, and was a group leader for five years applying coarse-grained simulation techniques - principally Dissipative Particle Dynamics (DPD) and Brownian Dynamics - to equilibrium and dynamic properties of fluid lipid membranes.
 A major target of this research was to reveal the molecular rearrangements that occur during vesicle fusion.
-During this time, he developed a commercially-available, parallel DPD code that is being used by several universities.
+During this time, I developed a parallel DPD code that is still being used by several universities (https://github.com/Osprey-DPD/osprey-dpd)

-He was an Associate Professor at MEMPHYS in the Department of Physics and Chemistry, University of Southern Denmark.
-He has also worked in industry, designing and writing software for communication satellite simulations (British Aerospace, 1986-1990), and fluid simulation software (Accelrys, Inc., 1998-1999).
+I was then an Associate Professor at MEMPHYS in the Department of Physics and Chemistry, University of Southern Denmark.
+In a previous life, I performed mission analysis for communication satellites, designed and wrote software for satellite simulations (British Aerospace, 1986-1990), and developed commercial fluid simulation software (Accelrys, Inc., 1998-1999).

 Phase behaviour and structure of a model biomolecular condensateSoft Matter.
 2020-07-21.
 DOI : 10.1039/d0sm00813c.